What to Serve with Lobster Tails

 Lobster is seen as a luxury and one to expect on a restaurant’s high-end menu, but it’s also relatively easy to cook at home.
 And as a special treat for a family occasion, a romantic meal for two, or even a centerpiece at a summer barbecue, serving lobster can take your standing as a home chef to a whole new level.

-While there’s so much flavorsome meat on a lobster, including the claws and legs, for sheer succulence, convenience and all-round decadence, lobster tail dishes are absolutely delicious and the foodie way to go.
-With all the sweetness of claw meat but a with a firmer texture and more substantial meat, the lobster tail is seafood like no other.
+While there’s so much flavorsome meat on a lobster, including the claws and legs, for sheer succulence, convenience, and all-round decadence, lobster tail dishes are absolutely delicious and the foodie way to go.
+With all the sweetness of claw meat but with a firmer texture and more substantial meat, the lobster tail is seafood like no other.

 When it comes to the best way to cook your lobster tails, freshly steamed, served with a butter sauce, lemon wedges and a little chopped parsley is your starting point for something truly delicious.
 You can then dress your meal up or down, depending on your preferences and occasion.